scossu/lakesuperior/docs/fcrepo4_deltas.rst

 results in ``/rest/8c/9a/07/4e/8c9a074e-dda3-5256-ea30-eec2dd4fcf61``
 being created.

-The same request in LAKEsuperior would create ``/rest/8c9a074e-dda3-5256-ea30-eec2dd4fcf61`` (obviously the identifiers will be different).
+The same request in Lakesuperior would create ``/rest/8c9a074e-dda3-5256-ea30-eec2dd4fcf61`` (obviously the identifiers will be different).